How Do Black Holes Die? The Slow Fade of the Darkest Things

 How do black holes die?
 Through Hawking radiation, they slowly evaporate over almost unimaginable spans of time.
 Here's how the universe's darkest objects end.

 What happens when the sun dies?
-In about 5 billion years it will swell into a red giant, swallow the inner planets, and fade into a white dwarf.
+In 5 billion years it swells into a red giant, swallows the inner planets, and fades to a white dwarf.
 Here's the timeline.

 Why do stars twinkle while planets shine steadily?
 The answer is our turbulent atmosphere bending starlight, and a surprising trick of distance and size.